varnish/docker-hitch/README.md

 docker run --name=hitch -p 443:443 --env BACKEND_HOST=varnish --env BACKEND_PORT=8080 varnish/hitch:latest
 ```

 By default version 2 of the *PROXY protocol* is enabled.
-If you want to connect to Varnish over an *unencrypted HTTP connection*, please assign an empty string to the `PROXY_PROTOCOL_V2` environment variable as illustrated below:
+If you don't want to use the *PROXY protocol* to connect to Varnish, please assign an empty string to the `PROXY_PROTOCOL_V2` environment variable as illustrated below:

 ```
 docker run --name=hitch -p 443:443 --env PROXY_PROTOCOL_V2= varnish/hitch:latest